gau-nernst/centernet-lightning/README.md

 # CenterNet

-Built with PyTorch Lightning, support TorchScript and ONNX support, modular design to make it simple to swap backbones and necks.
+CenterNet is a strong single-stage, single-scale, and anchor-free object detector.
+This implementation is built with PyTorch Lightning, supports TorchScript and ONNX export, and has modular design to make it simple customizing the components.

 References